-The 16mm Film Festival, conceived with a view of re-connecting with the cinematic medium through it's celluloid history has been drawing an amazing response these past few years, with year long workshops and screenings The festival has been working it's way through re-building and supporting infrastructure for filmmakers and artists who want to work on film since the past 5 years.
+The 16mm Film Festival was conceived with a view of re-connecting with the cinematic medium through it's celluloid history.
+The festival is organised by Harkat, a film lab, alternative arts space and boutique film production company based in Mumbai.
+With year long engagements and facilitation in the realm of film, Harkat has been working its way through re-building and supporting this lost infrastructure for filmmakers and artists who want to work on film.

 - Once a film entry is submitted, it must be sent in.